 Vascular dementia is caused by reduced blood flow that causes cells in the brain to die.
 This can happen when the blood vessels in the brain are blocked by blood clots or fatty deposits, such as during a stroke.
-Vascular dementia accounts for 15% to 20% of dementia cases.
+Vascular dementia accounts for about 10% of dementia cases.
 This disorder may result in sudden, stepwise decline or a more gradual loss of mental ability.

 Lewy body dementia accounts for 5% to 15% of dementia cases.
 Lewy bodies are deposits of a protein that accumulate in the brain which can result in problems with mood, movement, thinking and behaviour.
 This type of dementia usually progresses quickly and symptoms often include visual hallucinations.

 Frontotemporal dementia is caused by the breakdown of nerve cells in two specific parts of the brain, called the frontal and temporal lobes.
+This type of dementia accounts for 2 % of 5% of all dementia cases.
 It leads to changes in language abilities, personality, and behavior.